firecube-oss/observability-diagramming/README.md

 * Dictate how to diagram / what icons to use
 * Try to Adhere to every diagramming standard / approach, without subject matter experts / community support.
 If I don't understand a diagraming standard I won't phone it in.
-* Play one upmanship against current diagrams used to demonstrate Observability concepts.
+* Play one up-manship against current diagrams used to demonstrate Observability concepts.
 I use them as inspiration for my examples, but am certainly not saying my way is right!
 * Be a SIG (Special Interest Group)
 * Be biased towards a vendor